 top of page

-Avondale Mills had always been a place where people came to work, learn, and grow.
+Avondale Mills was once where people came to work, learn, and grow.
 It anchored a local economy and gave generations a path forward.
-When operations ceased in 2006, and again when fire destroyed the Eva Jane plant in 2011, the loss left a fracture in the town’s identity.
-Regenerating this hometown hero is at the heart of what we do at Shipshape AgWorks.
+When production ceased in 2006—and again when fire struck the Eva Jane plant in 2011—the loss left a visible fracture in Sylacauga’s identity.

-The legacy of this place lives on through the people restoring it, the systems taking shape inside it, and the vision guiding its return to public life.
+The legacy of Avondale Mills lives on through the people restoring it, the systems taking shape inside it, and the vision guiding its return to public life.

 bottom of page